 1. Sky-Watcher AZ-GTI – Portable Computerized GOTO Alt-AZ Mount

 The manufacturer puts two eyepieces in the kit – 10 and 25 mm.
-They have the most common 1.25-inch mount.
-The viewfinder is sixfold.
+They have the most standard 1.25-inch mount, and the viewfinder is sixfold.

-It is clear that a considerable part of the price of a telescope is determined by the pipe, and not just the mount, but still, spending more than $460, you want something more monumental.
-Although, given the small weight of the pipe, this is not as sensitive as with a heavier reflector, but when the camera is installed on the T-mount, it can already start to strain.
+It is clear that the pipe determines a considerable part of the price of a telescope, and not just the mount, but still, spending more than $460; you want something more monumental.
+Although, given the small weight of the pipe, this is not as sensitive as with a heavier reflector.
+But when the camera is installed on the T-mount, it can already start to strain.

 - Small dimensions and weight of the pipe

 - Automated mount

 - No manual drive on the mount

 - Moderate aperture